Jeffrey Heath (disability advocate): Personal

 Heath was born on 15 October 1955 at Glenelg, South Australia.
 From the age of seven he used a wheelchair due to bone cancer.
 In 1979, Heath completed an Associate Diploma (Recreation), Salisbury CAE and in 1983 he completed a Bachelor of Arts (Recreation), University of South Australia.
 He was married to Yvonne Baillie and they have a daughter.
 He died of mesothelioma on 7 March 2004.

 Sporting career

 Heath competed in archery and dartchery at the 1976 Summer Paralympic Games in Toronto, Canada.
 He finished eleventh in the Men's Novice Round Open, ninth in the Men's Pairs Open and eighth in the Mixed Novice and Tetraplegics Round Team A-C.

 Employment

 Heath's employment involved working on disability and inclusion issues for organisations based in Adelaide.
-He was the editor of Link, a leasing Australian disability magazine.
+He was the editor of Link, a leading Australian disability magazine.
 He was the founder of the Disability Information Resource Centre in Adelaide.
-From 1988 to 1993, he was Executive Director of Disabled Peoples International (DPI) South Australia.
+From 1988 to 1993, he was executive director of Disabled Peoples International (DPI) South Australia.